 - When an allegation is made by a pupil against another student, members of staff should consider whether the complaint raises a safeguarding concern.
-If there is a safeguarding concern the Designated Safeguarding Lead (DSL) Headteacher/ Head of Site should be informed. - A factual record should be made of the allegation, but no attempt at this stage should be made to investigate the circumstances. - The Head of Site in the case of Ridgeway site should follow the procedures outlined in Appendix I .
+If there is a safeguarding concern the Designated Safeguarding Lead (DSL) Headteacher/ Lead Teacher should be informed. - A factual record should be made of the allegation, but no attempt at this stage should be made to investigate the circumstances. - The Lead Teacher in the case of Ridgeway site should follow the procedures outlinedin Appendix I .

-- The Headteacher and Head of Site will follow through the outcomes of the discussion and make a referral where appropriate. - If the allegation indicates that a potential criminal offence has taken place, the case will be referred to the multi-agency agency safeguarding hub where the police will become involved. - Parents, of both the student being complained about and the alleged victim, should be informed and kept updated on the progress of the referral. - The Headteacher/Head of Site will ensure there they make a record of the concern, the discussion and any outcome and keep a copy in the files of both pupils' files. - It may be appropriate to exclude the pupil being complained about for a period of time according to the school's behaviour policy and procedures. - Where neither social services nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual disciplinary procedures. - In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, supervision plan. - The plan should be monitored and a date set for a follow-up evaluation with everyone concerned.
+- The Headteacher and Lead Teacher will follow through the outcomes of the discussionand make a referral where appropriate. - If the allegation indicates that a potential criminal offence has taken place, the case will be referred to the multi-agency agency safeguarding hub where the police will become involved. - Parents, of both the student being complained about and the alleged victim, should be informed and kept updated on the progress of the referral. - The Headteacher/Lead Teacher will ensure there they make a record of the concern, the discussion and any outcome and keep a copy in the files of both pupils' files. - It may be appropriate to exclude the pupil being complained about for a period of time according to the school's behaviour policy and procedures. - Where neither social services nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual disciplinary procedures. - In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, supervision plan. - The plan should be monitored and a date set for a follow-up evaluation with everyone concerned.